chedim/petri/README.md

 # Petri
-- A language for developing probabalistic soup applications with data consumed and transformed by protein-like code bits.
+- A language for developing probabalistic soup applications that consist of small code bits that consume and transform data similarly to proteins.

 ## Language Status
 Idea Formulation